BatterieNguyen/English/Advertisement/Advertisement_Outcome.md

 -----
 ## _`The society would benefit from a ban on all forms of advertising because it serves no useful purpose, and can even be damaging.
 Do you agree or disagree?`_

-There is a school of thought that all advertising platfoms should be restricted as the belief that the society would gain no benefit from them has been popularized.
-In my opinion, I stand against this point of view as positive effects of advertising could be unseen by the public.

-The first objection to this view point is that advertisements means maintain the economic well-being of society.
-By conveying marketing information to the targeted audiences, advertising can increase the sales of manufactured goods or services, and thereby, first promising the sustainability of business, later securing the employment.

-Another justification is that advertising performs as a powerful tool supporting consumers in making better purchase-decision.
-It is obvious to notice that people are informed about available alternatives in the market and some of them are highlighted with adveanced features through advertisings videos or posters.
-Aligned with their personal buying experiences, consumers, therefore, may become more cautious and easily distinguish inferior products from high quality ones.

 -----